Your Property. Our Priority.

 The pic on the right is a close-up showing seedlings coming out of an aeration hole.

 The good news: There is progress!
 The bad news: It’s really hard to see.
 Green grass seedlings are beginning to pop up in the aeration holes (picture on the right).
 You have to get really close to see this.
 The blades are very thin, somewhere between the thickness of a strand of hair and a thread.
 Looking closely, seedlings can be seen growing out of every aeration hole.
-The seeded areas have been watered as described in Green Giant’s Success With Your Seeding.
+The seeded areas have been watered as described in Green Giant’s over-seeding, watering, and mowing guide.

 After 6 weeks (December 2)